5 design ideas to make your kitchen pop

 When you hear the word classic kitchen, what images spring to mind?

-If you are like most people, then it is probable that the image includes a light wooden work surface and lots of natural-looking imperfections, such as knots and inconsistent grain.
+If you are like most people, then it is probable that the image includes a granite countertop (like the ones customized by Francostone, for instance), a light wooden work surface and lots of natural-looking imperfections, such as knots and inconsistent grain.

 And of course, in a world or formulaic and generated worktops, why not opt for a classic design to add some personality to your kitchen?